-Our compensation policies and practices for our executive officers have been described under "Compensation Philosophy" commencing on page 30 of this Circular.
+Our compensation policies and practices for our executive officers have been described under "Compensation Philosophy" commencing on page 29 of this Circular.
 The MR&C Committee reviews and makes recommendations to the Board regarding executive officer compensation with reference to comparator groups of companies as appropriate.
 The MR&C Committee completed an extensive executive compensation benchmarking analysis for the CEO and CFO in 2021.
-This process, as extensively described in our 2021 Circular, resulted in changes to the reward structure to better align short, medium and long-term incentives to the respective comparator groups based upon the level of the Company's performance.
+This process, as extensively described in our 2021 Circular, resulted in changes to the reward structure to better align short and long-term incentives to the respective comparator groups based upon the level of the Company's performance.
 In 2023, the MR&C Committee further reviewed the components of the long-term incentive program for the CEO and CFO.
 This review resulted in the introduction of PSUs as part of the CEO and CFO long-term incentive compensation program beginning in 2024.
-The PSUs represent a majority of the long-term incentive compensation package at the mid-point of the incentive compensation program for the CEO and CFO, being 63% and 53% of the LTIP respectively, and represent at least half of the long-term incentive compensation issued to the CEO at all levels of earnings.
-In connection with the introduction of the PSUs, the RSU entitlement, as a percentage of base salary, have been significantly reduced in the 2024 long-term incentive compensation packages for the CEO and the CFO.
+In 2024, following a decline in the level of shareholder support for the Company's non-binding resolution on executive compensation, under the leadership of the Chair of the MR&C Committee, the Company proactively reached out to engage with its 30 largest institutional shareholders, who collectively represent ~32% of the shares outstanding and ~60% of the votes cast at the Company's annual general meeting to discuss, among other things, the Company's executive compensation program.
+As a result of these discussions, the Board made the changes to the executive compensation program described on page 31 of this Circular, which included: incorporating a long-term return on invested capital as a second metric; adjusting the EPS thresholds so as to make the maximum threshold higher and more challenging; and implementing the previously announced performance driven payouts under the PSU Plan.